j4m3su0/fibonacci-numbers/README.md

 # fibonacci-numbers
-An academic journal on Fibonacci numbers using Jupyter Notebook.
+This repository presents a detailed academic journal exploring the properties and applications of Fibonacci numbers.